Optimizing your Sales Cycle through Opportunities¶

 Add your own alarms through Sales ‣ Configuration ‣ Calendar ‣ Alarms.
 You might want to be warned one week in advance of the meeting, so all you have to do is create your own alarm.
 The screenshot below will show you how to do this.

-You can change the Calendar view for meetings and return to the list, form or gantt view by using the buttons at the top right.
+You can change the Calendar view for meetings and return to the list, form view by using the buttons at the top right.
 OpenERP's usual search tools and filters enable you to filter the events displayed in the calendar or, for example, to display the calendar for only some employees at a time.

 OpenERP also allows you to manage incoming (inbound) and outgoing (outbound) calls.
 Even from the Phone Calls list view, you can directly edit a call (change the status, convert it to an opportunity or schedule a meeting).
 For every call, you can enter notes about the outcome.
 While on the phone with your prospect or customer, you can directly schedule a meeting, schedule another call or convert your call to an opportunity.
 There is no need for you to scroll to several menus to do what you have to: plan an action as a result of your call.